Sandy F. Ray

 Sandy Frederick Ray (1898-1979) was a pastor of Baptist churches, a community leader, and a state legislator in Ohio.
 He served in the Ohio House of Representatives.
 The New York Public Library has a collection of his papers.
 He was pastor of the Cornerstone Baptist Church in Brooklyn.
-He wrote the book Journeying through a Jungle published in 1979.
+He wrote the book Journeying through a Jungle, which was published in 1979.

 He was born in Texas.
 He was a friend of Martin Luther King Jr.